midjourney/docs/terms-of-service.md

 ## _Exception 2: Corporate-User License Terms_

-If you are an employee of a company with more than $1,000,000 USD a year in gross revenue, you must purchase a corporate membership plan to use the Services or copy the Assets for your company.
+If you are an employee or owner of a company with more than $1,000,000 USD a year in gross revenue, and you are using the Services to benefit your Employer or company you must purchase a corporate membership plan to use the Services or copy the Assets for your company.

 Corporate membership plans involve an upfront, non-refundable deposit for up to 12 months of service.

 # 5. DMCA and Takedowns Policy